nerdyrodent/AVeryComfyNerd/README.md

 A variety of ComfyUI related stuff.
 You'll need different models and custom nodes for each different workflow.

 # Trobleshooting
 * These workflows require ComfyUI to run.
+See https://youtu.be/2r3uM_b3zA8 for an install guide
-See the resources section below.
+* Need a model or checkpoint?
+See the resources section below!
-* These are just workflows - no custom nodes here, so no code!
+* These are just workflows - no custom nodes here, so no code to go wrong :)
-* When troubleshooting, do _all_ of these steps until resolution
+* When troubleshooting, it's best to do _all_ of these steps until resolution
 * __Be sure to keep ComfyUI updated regularly__ - including all custom nodes.
 Old versions may result in errors appearing.
+This is the most common issue, so update now!
 * Use **ComfyUI Manager** to install missing custom nodes by clicking "Install Missing Custom Nodes"
 * If ComfyUI Manager can't find a node automatically, use the _search_ feature
 * Custom node still red after installing it?
 Remember to restart ComfyUI!